- Take 1 capsule 3 times a day

 Orlistat should be taken three times a day, usually over 12 weeks, during which time you should aim to lose about 5% of your weight.
 However, the speed and quality of its effects depend on aspects of your lifestyle.

 While Orlistat does help reduce the amount of fat your body absorbs, it is only effective if you make complementary lifestyle changes.
 These include increased exercise, moderating calorie intake, eating a balanced diet, and reducing alcohol consumption.
 The results are also dependent on your personal commitment and motivation to losing weight.
+As well as lifestyle factors such as stress or your age.

 Who can take Orlistat tablets?